tolar/base64-file-plugin-doc/_pages/home.md

 Explore the plugin’s features and functions in our comprehensive [Documentation](/documentation).

+## Bug Tracker

+Please don't hesitate to report any bugs you encounter here: [Bug Tracker](https://github.com/base64file/Base64File/issues).
+We will address them as quickly as possible.
+Flawless plugin performance is our priority.

 ## Availability

 The plugin is scheduled to be available for download on the [Marketplace](https://plugins.jetbrains.com/) in the first quarter of 2025.

-Want early access?
+Want early access to new versions?
 Join our beta testing program by emailing us at [info@base64file.com](mailto:info@base64file.com).

 [//]: # (<a href="/docs/01_install/" class="btn btn--primary btn--large">Get started</a>)